bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

     * Make responsive

 * Util to position domino based on placement
-* Util to determine order of placement for z-axis placement

 * Util to position and size face
     * Works somewhat, but a little off